emericg/SmartServoFramework/README.md

 SmartServoFramework is a C++ multi-platform framework used to drive "smart servo" devices like Dynamixel or HerkuleX actuators.
 It has been developed at Inria Grenoble research center.

-Linux (and most Unix systems), Mac OS X and Windows operating systems are supported.
+**Linux** (and most Unix systems), **Mac OS X** and **Windows** operating systems are supported.
 All you need to begin moving stuff around is at least one servo, a serial port adapter and a modern C++ compiler!
 SmartServoFramework works well on Raspberry Pi or other embedded boards, but will not work on Arduinos nor any other microcontrollers.

 > Dynamixel devices from [Robotis](http://www.robotis.com/) and HerkuleX devices from [Dongbu Robot](http://www.dongburobot.com/) are high-performance networked actuators for robots available in wide range of sizes and strengths.
 > They have adjustable torque, speed, angle limits, and provide various feedback like position, load, voltage and temperature...

-This framework can be used with any Dynamixel or HerkuleX devices.
-Please note that the Dynamixel PRO devices should work, but are not supported, as no test devices are available.
+This framework **can be used with any Dynamixel or HerkuleX devices**.
+That means AX series, MX "T" series, XL-320, DRS-0101, and the others!
+Please note that the Dynamixel PRO devices *should* work, but are marked as not supported as no test devices are available.
 Support for other devices or brands may be added in the futur...

 * **Simple API:** Use this API to easily get/set values to your servos by sending simple synchronous instructions, then waiting for the answers!